-- 1. Weekly theory exams: Students must receive a grade of 70% or higher on each weekly theory exam.
-Depending on the length of the module, theory exams will occur weekly or bi-monthly, within the 10% of distance education hours.
-The theory exams will evaluate the student's academic performance for each subject of the distance education curriculum. - 2.
-210-hour written and practical skills evaluation tests: Students must receive a grade of 70% or higher.
+- 2. 210-hour written and practical skills evaluation tests: Students must receive a grade of 80% or higher.
 If a student fails to pass this evaluation test on their second attempt, they may be asked to withdraw and re-enroll in the next Core class start date.
 The Core practical skills evaluation must be completed within the school facility and cannot be taken through distance education. - 3.
 Final exam 1: This test covers an overview of all related cosmetology subjects (e.g., anatomy, chemistry, etc.).
 Students must receive a grade of 85% or higher on all final exams.
 Final Exam 1 must be completed within the school facility and cannot be taken through distance education. - 4.
 Final exam 2: The written exam covers an overview of all theory instruction, Tennessee state law, and other items covered on the state cosmetology exam.
 Students must receive a grade of 85% or higher on all final exams.
 Final Exam 2 must be completed within the school facility and cannot be taken through distance education. - 5.
 Clinic practical worksheets: Students must complete all clinic practical worksheets.

-2024 COSMETOLOGY CLASS START DATES
+COSMETOLOGY CLASS START DATES

+2025 Days

-Options Days DAY SCHOOL: January 29, March 18, May 6, June 24, August 12, September 30, December 2 NIGHT SCHOOL: February 19, May 20, August 19, November 18
+DAY SCHOOL: May 12, June 30, August 18, October 6, December 1

+NIGHT SCHOOL: August 18, November 3